metacpan/metacpan-cpan-extracted/distros/J/JavaScript-QuickJS/README.md

 global destruction, we assume that this is a memory leak, and a warning is thrown.
 To prevent this, avoid circular references.

 Callbacks make that tricky.
-As noted above, JavaScript functions given to Perl become Perl code references.
-Those code references are closures around the QuickJS context & runtime; once the code reference is destroyed, we release its reference to QuickJS.

-Perl code references given to JavaScript become JavaScript functions;
-however, QuickJS exposes no facility analogous to Perl `DESTROY()`.
-Thus, we retain those Perl code references as part of the QuickJS context.
+When you give a JavaScript function to Perl, that Perl object holds a reference to the QuickJS context.
+Only once that object is `DESTROY()`ed do we release that QuickJS context reference.

 Consider the following: